Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Evaluation Datasets

 \section{Evaluation Datasets}

-We evaluate models on a suite of CTI and cybersecurity benchmarks spanning multiple-choice QA, structured taxonomy prediction (ATT\&CK/CWE/CVSS), and information extraction.
-Each task is evaluated with task-specific answer extraction and exact/structured matching.
+We evaluate on 12 CTI and cybersecurity benchmarks covering multiple-choice knowledge QA, SOC-style reasoning, structured taxonomy prediction, vulnerability assessment, and information extraction.
+Each benchmark is evaluated with task-specific answer extraction and the corresponding exact-match or structured metric described in \Cref{sec:exp-settings}.
+Meta tasks report the aggregate sample count over their constituent subtasks.